 Washing your hands throughout the day is a must, especially during cold and flu season.
 But that definitely takes a toll.
 Applying hand cream once a day isn’t enough, either.
 Instead, keep a small hand cream in your purse, at your desk, and in your car so you can remember to apply it constantly.
 Using cuticle oil at least once a day will also help to keep your nails in top shape.

 Go Easy On The Alcohol

 Because alcohol is a diuretic, it will dehydrate you and worsen symptoms of dry skin.
-It also increases inflammation in the skin and may worsen other skin diseases, like eczema, and psoriasis.
-Cutting back on the frequency and amount you drink will greatly improve your skin.
+It also increases inflammation in the skin and may worsen other skin diseases, like eczema and psoriasis.
+Cutting back on the frequency and amount you drink will significantly improve your skin.

 Drink Lots of Water